williamwutq/game_HappyHex/README.md

       b.
 The JSON utilities, `javax.json-1.1.4.jar` and `javax.json-api-1.1.jar`.
       c.
 The `data` folder.
    6. Double click or use a tool to run `game_HappyHex.jar`.
-2. Download code from GitHub.com
+- Method 2: Download code from GitHub.com
    1. Find the Latest Release (See the [top](#HappyHex) of this document).
    2. Download the asset from the release.
    3. Download [dependencies](#Dependencies).
 You don't need `javax.swing` if it is already installed.